Wahomethegeek/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-## shell,init files, variables and expansions
+# shell,init files, variables and expansions
+## task 0
+working with alias